Last Updated on 8th March 2021 by Admin

 Another issue is that Artex is extremely difficult to remove, which puts people off using it.

 So is asbestos in Artex harmful?
 Do all Artex ceilings and textured coatings contain asbestos?

 Up until the mid 1980s, Artex was made with white asbestos (chrysotile) to help strengthen it.

-Therefore, any old Artex that was manufactured before the asbestos ban in the year 2000 will likely contain chrysotile (white) asbestos.
+Artex that was manufactured before 1992 when asbestos was banned in Artex may contain chrysotile (white) asbestos.

-There is therefore a risk of asbestos exposure, but only when the Artex is in powder form, ie when it’s being sanded or removed.
+There is therefore a risk of asbestos exposure, but only when the Artex is being drilled, sanded or removed.

-But it’s wise to always have the artex textured coating tested for the presence of asbestos if in any doubt about the date of manufacture or when the textured coating was applied.
+But it’s wise to always have the artex textured coating tested for the presence of asbestos.

-The asbestos in Artex poses no risk at all if left undisturbed and in situ ie no drilling holes, hammering nails into it and so on, and it can be painted over with regular emulsion paint.
+The asbestos in Artex poses no risk at all if left undisturbed.
+No drilling holes, hammering nails into it and so on.
+It can be painted over with regular emulsion paint.

 It is only when older Artex textured coatings are being removed or damaged that there is a potential health risk from asbestos.

 The danger comes when inhaling asbestos fibers that are in the artex as they cause a number of deadly diseases, including the lung disease asbestosis, a cancer of the lining of the lungs called pleural mesothelioma, and cancer of the lining of the abdomen peritoneal mesothelioma.